-A Bitcoin Prosecutor-Turned-Crypto VC on Facebook's Libra: The Broadsheet
+Andreessen's Kathryn Haun on Facebook Libra: The Broadsheet

 ALSO IN THE HEADLINES

 • Looking at Libra.
 At Fortune‘s Brainstorm Finance, Tala CEO Shivani Siroya also weighed in on Libra.
 Tala offers small loans to unbanked and underbanked populations, and Siroya says Libra could help the company reach more consumers faster.
+Fortune

 • Google gets grilled.
 At Alphabet’s shareholder meeting, 14 items meant to increase the company’s accountability, equality, and transparency were rejected.
 Google co-founders control a majority of voting power; one shareholder proposal on pay equity even had official backing from Time’s Up.
 Employees confronted management at the meeting over the company’s handling of sexual harassment allegations and work on a censored search engine for China (all covered in Beth Kowitt’s recent Fortune story).
+Fortune

 • No questions please.
 Hope Hicks testified to Congress behind closed doors Tuesday, but declined to answer any questions about her time in the White House.
 (She did discuss the 2016 Trump campaign.)
 Democrats plan to go to court in an attempt to compel Hicks to answer.
+CNN

 • Purpose = results.
 Ruder Finn CEO Kathy Bloomgarden writes for Fortune about the future of CEO activism—and how companies need to develop a purpose.
 A purpose-driven approach strengthens employee loyalty, crystallizes a holistic view of the business, social, and environmental landscape, and helps to predict challenges, she says.
+Fortune

 MOVERS AND SHAKERS: Tesla vice president of HR and head of diversity Felicia Mayo left the company.
 Ann Marie Buerkle, acting chairwoman of the Consumer Product Safety Commission, withdrew her nomination to run the agency permanently after a crisis over its handling of the dangers found to infants in the Fisher-Price Rock ‘n Play Sleeper.
 Former Salesforce EVP Leyla Seka joins the board of Girls Who Code.
 Axiom hires Sidra Berman as CMO and EVP.
 United Way Worldwide named Suzanne McCormick the incoming U.S. president of the organization.